-7 See David Abad et al., Does Gender Diversity on Corporate Boards Reduce Information Asymmetry in Equity Markets?
+See David Abad et al., Does Gender Diversity on Corporate Boards Reduce Information Asymmetry in Equity Markets?
 20(3) BRQ Business Research Quarterly 192 at 202 (July 2017) (analyzing 531 company-year observations from 2004 to 2009 of non-financial companies traded on the electronic trading platform of the Spanish Stock Exchange (SIBE)).

-- See Bin Srinidhi et al., Female Directors and Earnings Quality, 28(5) Contemporary Accounting Research 1610 at 1612-16 (Winter 2011) (analyzing 3,132 firm years during the period from 2001 to 2007 based on S&P COMPUSTAT, Corporate Library's Board Analyst, and IRRC databases; "choos[ing] the accruals quality as the metric that best reflects the ability of current earnings to reflect future cash flows" (noting that it "best predicts the incidence and magnitude of fraud relative to other commonly used measures of earnings quality") and analyzing surprise earnings results that exceeded previous earnings or analyst forecasts, because "managers of firms whose unmanaged earnings fall marginally below the benchmarks have [an] incentive to manage earnings upwards so as to meet or beat previous earnings"). - 9 See Ammar Gull et al., Beyond gender diversity: How specific attributes of female directors affect earnings management, 50(3) British Acct.
+9 See Bin Srinidhi et al., Female Directors and Earnings Quality, 28(5) Contemporary Accounting Research 1610 at 1612-16 (Winter 2011) (analyzing 3,132 firm years during the period from 2001 to 2007 based on S&P COMPUSTAT, Corporate Library's Board Analyst, and IRRC databases; "choos[ing] the accruals quality as the metric that best reflects the ability of current earnings to reflect future cash flows" (noting that it "best predicts the incidence and magnitude of fraud relative to other commonly used measures of earnings quality") and analyzing surprise earnings results that exceeded previous earnings or analyst forecasts, because "managers of firms whose unmanaged management;10 an increased likelihood of voluntarily disclosing forward-looking information;11 a lower likelihood of receiving audit qualifications due to errors,12 noncompliance or omission of information;13 and a lower likelihood of securities fraud.14 In addition, studies found that having at least one woman on the board is associated with a lower likelihood of material weaknesses in internal control over financial reporting,15 and earnings fall marginally below the benchmarks have [an] incentive to manage earnings upwards so as to meet or beat previous earnings").

+10 See Ammar Gull et al., Beyond gender diversity: How specific attributes of female directors affect earnings management, 50(3) British Acct.
 Rev. 255 (Sept.
-2017), available at: https://ideas.repec.org/a/eee/bracre/v50y2018i3p255-274.html (analyzing 394 French companies belonging to the CAC All-Shares index listed on Euronext Paris from 2001 to 2010, prior to the implementation of France's gender mandate law that required women to comprise 20% of a company's board of directors by 2014 and 40% by 2016). - 10 See Francisco Bravo and Maria Dolores Alcaide-Ruiz, The disclosure of financial forward-looking information, 34(2) Gender in Mgmt.
-140 at 142-44 (2019) (analyzing companies included in the S&P 100 Index in 2016, "focus[ing] on the disclosure of financial forward-looking information (which is likely to require
+2017), available at: https://ideas.repec.org/a/eee/bracre/v50y2018i3p255-274.html (analyzing 394 French companies belonging to the CAC All-Shares index listed on Euronext Paris from 2001 to 2010, prior to the implementation of France's gender mandate law that required women to comprise 20% of a company's board of directors by 2014 and 40% by 2016).

+11 See Francisco Bravo and Maria Dolores Alcaide-Ruiz, The disclosure of financial forward-looking information, 34(2) Gender in Mgmt.
+140 at 142-44 (2019) (analyzing companies included in the S&P 100 Index in 2016, "focus[ing] on the disclosure of financial forward-looking information (which is likely to require financial expertise), such as earnings forecasts, expected revenues, anticipated cash flows or any other financial indicator").